 - Imagery: If you want to visually appeal to your customers, be ready with some engaging images.

 - Required Information: You may require to add the barcode, association marks, batch no., and other information to your package based on your industry norms.

 Now, you know a lot about product packaging design.
 It’s time to learn how to do it.
 Just follow the steps below and you’ll be ready to rock!

 The first step would be to understand product packaging layers.
 Basically, these are of two types.

 Outer packaging protects your product from the outside elements.
 It can be a container in which your product is shipped or it can be a shopping bag in which the product is placed in the store, or anything else.

 The inner packaging holds the product and separates it from the outer packaging.
-This, generally, requires to protect the soft and delicate products.
-The bottle with a label, Bubble wrap, machine-crumpled Kraft paper, etc. are good examples of inner packaging.
+This, generally, requires protecting the soft and delicate products.
+The bottle with a label, Bubble wrap, machine-crumpled Kraft paper, etc. is good examples of inner packaging.

 Depending on the type of your product and your business requirement, you may need anyone or both of them.

 Depending on the nature and type of your product, you need to select the right packaging.
 You have many choices available in the market.
 For example, you can design a box packaging, a bag packaging, a can with a label on it, a bottle, a packet design, a cup design, etc.

 Remember the 2 questions that we discussed earlier— who is buying your product and from where?
 This information will help you create your information architecture.